Alexis-Bize/InfiniteMITM/docs/Generate-Server-Selection-JSON.md

-# Generate SSC JSON (Server Selection Configuration)
+# Generate Server Selection JSON

-Generate a `server-selection` JSON configuration to be used with our [Server Selection](/examples/server-selection) example.
+Generate and automatically save a `server-selection.json` file to be used with our [Server Selection](/examples/server-selection) example.

 ## Preview